-In-kind (donated time, goods, money) required to match the federal grant PS Performance Standards A legally defined set of minimum performance criteria for each Component in Head Start.
-PIR Program Information Report An annual report completed at the end of each school year by every Head Start program in the nation.
+PS Performance Standards: A legally defined set of minimum performance criteria for each component in Head Start.
+PIR Program Information Report: An annual report completed at the end of each school year by every Head Start program in the nation.
 The data is used by ACYF to report to Congress and for program monitoring.
-PIR Program Improvement Report Summary of data collected throughout the year from staff surveys, Parent Committee surveys and feedback from Head Start meetings used to improve the Head Start program.
-PC Policy Council A group of parents chosen by their Parent Committee to represent their area and to attend a monthly meeting where decisions are made to improve the program.
-Socialization Parent/ child activity and educational group for homebased families.
+PIR Program Improvement Report : Summary of data collected throughout the year from staff surveys, Parent Committee surveys and feedback from Head Start meetings used to improve the Head Start program.
+T&TA Training and Technical Assistance: The general category of support for Head Start programs which is heavily supported both philosophically and financially.
+SOCIALIAZTION/PLAY GROUPS Parent/child activity and educational group for homebased families.
 Offered twice per month, with meal provided.
-T/TA Training and Technical Assistance The general category of support for Head Start programs which is heavily supported both philosophically and financially.